Last updated: August 3, 2026

 Account Deletion

 Users may permanently delete their account at any time through the app.
 To do so, navigate to Settings → Advanced Settings and select the account deletion option.
 This applies to both the mobile and web applications.
+Disconnecting a Google permission in Internode removes Internode’s stored authorization for that permission.
+Deleting an Internode account removes Google authorizations and records derived from that Google data; routine encrypted backups expire according to our backup schedule rather than being erased instantly.

 Sign in with Apple & Data Privacy